eoinkelly/notes/databases/sql-relational-theory-masterclass.md

         * has to do with foreign keys
         * if B references A then A must exist
 3. Manipulation
-    * Relational algebra (a collecitons of operations on relations) Any algebra is a collection of operations on things e.g. matrix algebra operates on matrices, relational algebra operates on relations.
+    * Relational algebra (a collection of operations on relations) Any algebra is a collection of operations on things e.g. matrix algebra operates on matrices, relational algebra operates on relations.
 Each operation take a number of relations as input and creates new relations as output.

     Because the output is the same type of thing as the input, then the output can be used as input for other operations.
 This is called the "closure property" of the algebra - these operataions can never produce anything but relations so things always stay in the same area.

     * Relational assignment
         * allows you to take an expression of the algebra and assign it to a variable C = A JOIN B (C remembers the value of A JOIN B)

 Relational algebra and relational calculas are related ways of thinking about the relational model
+    TODO: I don't quite get that statement

 You can formulate the relational model in either of 2 ways: